 14.2.1.
-Without exception, institutions must notify the Australia Awards Delivery Section by email (enquiries.canberra@australiaawards.org) copied to Program Areas, as soon as possible within business hours when they become aware of any welfare incident that has the potential to affect the awardees' ability to successfully complete their scholarship.
-Institutions are required to provide only sufficient information to enable the Australia Awards Delivery Section to be satisfied that appropriate action and supports have been put in place to ensure the welfare of the awardee.
+Without exception, institutions must notify the Global Education and Scholarships Section by email (enquiries.canberra@australiaawards.org) copied to Program Areas, as soon as possible within business hours when they become aware of any welfare incident that has the potential to affect the awardees' ability to successfully complete their scholarship.
+Institutions are required to provide only sufficient information to enable the Global Education and Scholarships Section to be satisfied that appropriate action and supports have been put in place to ensure the welfare of the awardee.

 - 14.2.2.
-Notification must follow the process outlined in this section. - 14.2.3.
-The institution must first update the OASIS journal with a record of the welfare incident. - 14.2.4.
-Journal notes must be clear, factual and compliant with all relevant State, Territory or Commonwealth legislation and regulations.
-Institutions should consider the privacy of the awardee and their family and ensure that personal information, and in particular sensitive information as defined in section 6 of the Privacy Act 1988, is only included in journal notes to the extent it is reasonably necessary to adequately describe the welfare incident and action taken. - 14.2.5.
-Once the OASIS journal is updated, the institution should also send an e-mail to the Australia Awards Delivery Section, bringing the incident to the attention of the Australia Awards Delivery Section. - 14.2.6.
-For any incident involving awardees with disability, the institution must copy the Disability Support Consultant into all emails. - 14.2.7.
-E-mail notifications must have the following subject line: WELFARE INCIDENT awardee's surname - awardee's OASIS number.
-(E.g.: WELFARE INCIDENT - JONES - ST0001234). - 14.2.8.
-Institutions are expected to notify the Australia Awards Delivery Section but should include in their e-mail notifications Program Areas managing contractors or Case Managers (if applicable). - 14.2.9.
-Where an institution's first notification of a welfare incident comes from a Case Manager, the institution must inform DFAT that they were advised of the incident by the Case Manager.
+Notification must follow the process outlined in this section. - 14.2.3. {I} The institution must first update the OASIS journal with a record of the welfare incident. - 14.2.4. {I} Journal notes must be clear, factual and compliant with all relevant State, Territory or Commonwealth legislation and regulations.
+Institutions should consider the privacy of the awardee and their family and ensure that personal information, and in particular sensitive information as defined in section 6 of the Privacy Act 1988, is only included in journal notes to the extent it is reasonably necessary to adequately describe the welfare incident and action taken. - 14.2.5. {I} Once the OASIS journal is updated, the institution should also send an e-mail to the australiaawardsdelivery@dfat.gov.au bringing the incident to the attention of the Global Education and Scholarships Section. - 14.2.6. {I} For any incident involving awardees with disability, the institution must copy the Disability Support Consultant (disability.support@australiaawards.org) into all emails. - 14.2.7. {I} E-mail notifications must have the following subject line: WELFARE INCIDENT awardee's surname awardee's OASIS number. (e.g.: WELFARE INCIDENT JONES ST0001234). - 14.2.8. {I} Institutions are expected to notify the Global Education and Scholarships Section but should include in their e-mail notifications Program Areas managing contractors or Case Managers (if applicable). - 14.2.9. {I} Where an institution's first notification of a welfare incident comes from a Case Manager, the institution must inform DFAT that they were advised of the incident by the Case Manager.